-4. If I let a friend borrow my car and the friend totals it, their insurance carrier will cover the accident.
-This depends on the state you live in.
-Certain states force the operator of the car to pay back the insurance company if the car is damaged due to their error.
+Coverage depends on the state you reside.
+While certain states force the operator of the car to pay back the insurance company if the car is damaged due to their error, others do not.

 I can buy auto insurance after an incident to cover the cost

 Insurance is intended to protect against unanticipated accidents.
 By purchasing an auto policy to cover an accident that has already occurred, you could be facing insurance fraud.

 My loan will be paid in full if my vehicle is unsalvageable

 Most policies only cover the ACV.
 So, if you owe more than the ACV, you may end up owing a car that is non-functioning.
 However, a discussion with your agent may provide opportunities like GAP coverage to prevent this predicament.